ABOUT THE CLUB

 ABOUT THE CHARLOTTE TOUCHDOWN CLUB AND ITS SPONSORS

 The Charlotte Touchdown Club is a non-profit organization founded in 1991 for the purpose of promoting high school, collegiate, and professional football in the Charlotte, N.C., region.
 The club’s activities and services focus community attention on the outstanding citizenship, scholarship, sportsmanship, and leadership of area athletes and coaches.
 Since 1991, the club has raised more than $2,000,000 to benefit area high school and collegiate athletics.
-For more information, contact John Rocco (704-347-2918 firstname.lastname@example.org).
-The official website of the Charlotte Touchdown Club is touchdownclub.com.
+For more information, contact John Rocco (704-347-2918 email@example.com).
+The official website of the Charlotte Touchdown Club is touchdownclub.mysites.io.

 Founded in 1993, ACN is the world’s largest direct seller of telecommunications, energy and essential services for residential and business customers.
 ACN provides the services people need and use every day including phone service, high-speed internet, wireless, television, security and automation, computer support, payment processing and natural gas and electricity.
 ACN operates in 25 countries with offices located throughout North America, Europe, Latin America, Asia and the Pacific.
 For more information, visit myacn.com.
 For information on ACN’s home-based business opportunity, visit acninc.com.